top of page

 High School Course Selection: AP vs IB

 Advanced Placement (AP) and International Baccalaureate (IB) programs are available to students in many high schools today.
-Historically, AP courses have been more prevalent, but IB curriculums continue to be implemented in school districts around the country.
+Historically, AP courses have been more prevalent, but IB curricula continue to be implemented in school districts around the country.
 Both programs offer a rigorous high school curriculum and provide an opportunity for students to earn college credit.
-It’s important for students and parents to understand the differences between both tracks.
-The programs are very different from one another and neither holds a “one size fits all” philosophy.
+Students and parents need to understand the differences between the two tracks.
+The programs are very different from one another, and neither holds a “one size fits all” philosophy.

 Before enrolling in AP or IB courses, students should conduct a thorough analysis to determine if this is an appropriate track for their future goals.